Ten to Chi to (TV series)

 Ten to Chi to (天と地と) is a 1969 Japanese television series.
-It is the 7th NHK taiga drama, the 1st to be televised in color.
+It is the 7th NHK taiga drama and the 1st to be televised in color.

+Average viewership rating was 25.0% with the peak of 32.4%.

 Story

 Ten to Chi to deals with the Sengoku period.
 Based on Chōgorō Kaionji's novels "Ten to Chi to".
-Now only episode 50 exists.
+Now only episode 50 and a fragment of episode 2 exist.

-The story chronicles the life of Nagao Kagetora.
+The story chronicles the life of Nagao Kagetora from childhood until the climax of Battle of Kawanakajima against his rival, Takeda Shingen.